Frequently Asked Questions

 When are Earth Rebirth volunteer meetings?
 What are they like?

-Earth Rebirth volunteer meetings are held every Sunday at 6 pm, location varies.
-Sign up for text alerts for more details.
+Earth Rebirth volunteer meetings are held privately by virtual attendance or in person, location varies.
+Sign up for text alerts or email for more details.
 Meetings begin with weekly updates and upcoming events and activities.
 Depending on the number in attendance, meetings typically last 60-90 minutes.

 How many employees does Earth Rebirth have?
 How many volunteers?